-TITLE: Developing Future Agronomy Leaders Through Day Camp and Individualized Learning Projects, 07-2021, \$7,534.
-PI: Bill Burdine bill.burdine@msstate.edu, MSU-ES/NMREC Objective (s): Develop an agronomy day camp emphasizing hands-on training for young people through projects and contests Duration: Year 3 of 3 End Results: Day Camp at NMREC, handouts and presentations by participants to provide results from hands-on activities.
-TITLE: Determination of Residual Control of Commonly Used Insecticides in Soybean and Cotton, 09-2021, \$50,706.
-PI: Whitney Crow wdc165@msstate.edu MSU-ES/DREC Objective(s): This experiment will address true residual control (and also examine systemic uptake) producers can expect in both soybean and cotton with commonly used insecticides targeting several key pests in each crop.
-Duration: Year 2 of 3 End Results: Data will be used for immediate release to advise growers and consultants on residual expectations of commonly used insecticides in soybean and cotton.
-This is currently the most commonly asked question regarding insecticide recommendations.
-TITLE: Low-Cost Precision Agriculture Solutions for Advancing Irrigation Efficiency, 10-2021, 51,998 PI: Mary Love Tagert, mltagert@abe.msstate.edu, MSU-ES/ABE Objective(s): This experiment will create and apply a sector control VRI prescription on a production soybean field and measure the water savings realized while evaluating whether production fields would benefit from sector control VRI.
+TITLE: Developing Future Agronomy Leaders Through Day Camp and Individualized Learning Projects, 07-2022, \$6,995.

+PI: Bill Burdine bill.burdine@msstate.edu, MSU-ES/NMREC Objective(s): Develop an agronomy day camp emphasizing hands-on training for young people through projects and contests Duration: Year 4 of 4 End Results: Day Camp at NMREC, handouts and presentations by participants to provide results from hands-on activities.
+Project will attract future agronomic leaders and keep Mississippi at the forefront of agriculture research, Extension and consulting.

+TITLE: Low-Cost Precision Agriculture Solutions for Advancing Irrigation Efficiency, 10-2022, \$58,779.

+PI: Mary Love Tagert, mltagert@abe.msstate.edu, MSU-ES/ABE Objective(s): This experiment will create and apply a sector control VRI prescription on a production soybean field and measure the water savings realized while evaluating whether production fields would benefit from sector control VRI.
 Also evaluate the economic benefit from VRI adoption and perform a geospatial inventory of surface water storage systems used for irrigation in Northeast Mississippi, to assess the potential for VRI adoption.
 Information will be shared with producers and other stakeholders, especially those in Northeast Mississippi.
-Duration: Year 1 of 3 End Results: By informing Northeast Mississippi farmers whether and how to adopt sector control VRI, project results are expected to enhance the economic and environmental sustainability of Mississippi soybean production.
+Duration: Year 2 of 3 End Results: By informing Northeast Mississippi farmers whether and how to adopt sector control VRI, project results are expected to enhance the economic and environmental sustainability of Mississippi soybean production.